Maokong Gondola: Fares

 Fares can be paid by either purchasing the tickets at the stations or using EasyCard or stored-value card.
 Each adult ticket can bring 2 children for free.
 Discounts are available for group travelling.
 Groups of 10 or above will receive 20% off their ticket price while groups of 40 or above will receive 30% off.

 Tourists can also purchase the Maokong Gondola version of the one-day Taipei Pass for unlimited rides on Taipei buses and MRTs, and up to 3 gondola rides in one day.
 This special one-day Taipei Pass costs NT$350.

 Reported issues

-Safety concerns and repairs

-The system was closed for 16 months due to safety concerns and repair efforts.
-It was reopened in April 2010.

 Ventilation problems

 Ventilation in each passenger cabin has been criticized as being inadequate so that passengers should be forewarned that the cabin may become extremely hot and humid, especially in the midday sun.
 This has been largely mentioned when the Maokong Gondola began operating with several "halts" during service hours, trapping the mid-day heat within the cabins.

 Recommendations have been made to equip cable cars with solar panels to generate power for ventilation or fans.